buildit/buildit/pages/stories/better-together/index.html.md

 ---
 layout: basic-page.njk
-title: Everything we do is driven by you
+title: Better Together
 collection:
   - colStories
   - colArticles
-date: 201903051537
+date: 201903011200
-description: >-
+description: Welcome to our new Buildit website featuring stories by and about our technical people and teams.
-  Welcome to our new Buildit website featuring stories by and about our technical people and teams.
+blocks-njk:
-  To our new Buildit website featuring stories by and about our new Buildit website featuring stories by and about our technical people and teams.
-Welcome to our new Buildit website.
+  main: layouts/partials/blocks/article-main.njk
 ---
 Welcome to our new Buildit website featuring stories by and about our technical people and teams.
-To our new Buildit website featuring stories by and about our new Buildit website featuring stories by and about our technical people and teams.
-Welcome to our new Buildit website.

 > This is the markdown content.